xixilele1990/swap-meet/README.md

 ... where `test_file_name.py` is relpaced with the correct test file name.

+### My Tests Are Skipping!
+They Have `pytest.importorskip` at the Top!

+At the top of tests for waves 2-5, there are lines that contain `pytest.importorskip`.
+These lines essentially say, "Try to load the module I'm looking for.
+If you can't load it, then skip all the tests in this file!"

+The tests will run successfully when the necessary module is added.

 ## Project Write-Up: How to Complete and Submit

 The goal of this project is to write code in `main.py` so that as many of the tests pass as possible.